MicrosoftDocs/dataexplorer-docs/kusto/management/update-policy.md

 :::image type="content" source="media/updatepolicy/update-policy-overview.png" alt-text="Diagram shows an overview of the update policy.":::

 An update policy is subject to the same restrictions and best practices as regular ingestion.
-The policy scales-out according to the environmet size, and is more efficient when handling bulk ingestion.
+The policy scales-out according to the environment size, and is more efficient when handling bulk ingestion.

 > [!NOTE]
 >